viking-sudo-rm/StackNN/README.md

 * Fix the LSTM (see [PyTorch documentation on LSTMs](http://pytorch.org/docs/master/nn.html)).
 * Incorporate latest functionality from reverse.py into modularized version (tasks/reverse.py) -- namely the visualization of the stack.

-## Improving the controller
+## The controller

-I am planning on trying a controller that reads the input from a pre-initialized buffer.
+I am planning on trying a controller that reads the input from a pre-initialized buffer queue.
 This would allow the controller to learn epsilon transitions and also nicely parallels the structure of shift-reduce parsing.
+The resulting architecture seems fairly elegant and it should be easy enough to implement and train; I'm excited to see what performance is like.

 ## Tasks